Vikash9n/Lite_SeqCNN/README.md

 Please cite as:

-Kumar, Vikash, Akshay Deepak, Ashish Ranjan, and Aravind Prakash.
+Vikash Kumar, Akshay Deepak, Ashish Ranjan, and Aravind Prakash.
 "Lite-SeqCNN: A Light-weight Deep CNN Architecture for Protein Function Prediction."
 IEEE/ACM Transactions on Computational Biology and Bioinformatics (2023).